MagicCodess/SGEnet/README.md

 Comprehensive Python library for spelling and grammar.<br><br>

 # Getting Started
-spellygrammarc(SGEnet) is a comprehensive library for performing spelling and grammar corrections.
+SGEnet is a comprehensive library for performing spelling and grammar corrections.

 ### Installation
-pip install spellygrammarc
+pip install sgenet

 # Build Status
 in process